signalfx/splunk-otel-dotnet/docs/opamp-config.md

 settings.
 Environment variable templates and omitted YAML defaults are reported as their final evaluated values.

-Reported OTLP endpoints omit URI user information, query strings, and fragments to prevent credentials embedded in endpoint URLs from being disclosed.
-The URI scheme, host, port, and path are preserved.
+Reported OTLP endpoints retain the URI scheme, host, port, and path.
+User information, query, and fragment components are removed to avoid disclosing credentials or other sensitive data embedded in the URL.

 Effective configuration reporting is bounded to a 512 KiB UTF-8 payload, a 4,096-character configuration file name, 8,192 characters per OTLP endpoint,